-Moore, a Republican, was the representative for Ohio's 15th congressional district from 1931 to 1933.
+Moore was the representative for Ohio’s 15th congressional district and was a Republican.
+He served from 1931 to 1933.

 From May 1919 to Mar 1933, Moore missed 170 of 1,292 roll call votes, which is 13.2%.
 This is on par with the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.